maxime-esa/asn1scc/README.md

 ## Under Linux / OSX

 1. Make sure you have installed MonoDevelop and xbuild.
+We have successfully built the compiler with versions of the tools from Debian Stable (as of 2013/06) - i.e. MonoDevelop 3.0.3.2 and xbuild 2.10.8.1.

 2. Your MonoDevelop must learn about F# - so go to...